 Using ArcGIS Online to share content with other people in your organization or with the public is powerful if you apply a few simple best practices.
-In this exercise, you'll learn the basics of sharing in ArcGIS Online as you assume the role of a web content creator for the City of Red Deer, Alberta.
+In this lesson, you'll learn the basics of sharing in ArcGIS Online as you assume the role of a web content creator for the City of Red Deer, Alberta.
 In this scenario, you want to share a web map of recreation facilities, first internally to get approval from the GIS manager, and then publicly on the City of Red Deer website.
 As you work through the steps, you will use the following skills: opening and saving a copy of a map; filling in the item details, including a description, some tags, and proper attribution; sharing your map privately with specific users in your organization; and sharing the map with the public.
-This exercise is designed for beginners, as well as those interested in best practices for sharing content.
-You must have an organizational or trial account and have privileges to share outside the organization to complete this exercise.
+This lesson is designed for beginners, as well as those interested in best practices for sharing content.
+You must have an organizational or a trial account and have privileges to share outside the organization to complete this lesson.
 Estimated time: 20 minutes.

-With the help of a colleague from the GIS group, you just used ArcGIS Online to create a map showing recreation facilities in Red Deer—the first step to building a comprehensive map for the Winter Games.
-To create this map, you used a CSV file containing facility locations and other facility information you found on the City's website and open data site.
+With the help of a colleague from the GIS group, you used ArcGIS Online to create a map showing recreation facilities in Red Deer—the first step to building a comprehensive map for the sporting event.
+To create this map, you used a .csv file containing facility locations and other facility information you found on the City's website and open data site.
 You and your colleague are thrilled with the results.
 In fact, your colleague thinks this map could be featured on the website now, as a resource for Red Deer residents and tourists to the area; it just needs to be approved by the GIS manager first.
 Fortunately, it's easy to share your work with others; simply save the map as an item in the City's ArcGIS Online organization, fill in the item details, and share your map.

 Sign in and open the map

-Start by opening the map of recreation facilities in Red Deer, Alberta.
+You'll start by opening the map of recreation facilities in Red Deer, Alberta.

 One of the items in the group is a web map called Red Deer Recreation Facilities.
 This is the map that your colleague helped you create, which you now want to share with the GIS manager.